1993 Okushiri earthquake: Earthquake

 The earthquake had two distinct shocks.
 The first lasted for 20 seconds, while the second lasted 35 seconds.

 The rupture occurred on a fault that dipped at 24 degrees to the east.
 It had an estimated length of 150 km with a displacement of 2.5 m.
 The island of Okushiri subsided by 5–80 cm.

 Tsunami

 The resulting tsunami inundated large parts of Okushiri, despite its tsunami defences.
 Okushiri had been struck by another tsunami 10 years earlier.
 A maximum run-up of 32 m was recorded on the western part of the island near Monai.
 A tsunami was widely observed in the Sea of Japan with a run-up of 3.5 m at Akita in northern Honshu, up to 4.0 m in southeastern Russia and up to 2.6 m on the coast of South Korea.

 Landslide

-The Okushiri-port landslide involved a volume of 1.5 x 10^{5} m^{3} of rock.
+The Okushiri-port landslide involved a volume of 150,000 m^{3} of rock.
 The slide failure occurred at the base of a volcanic breccia bed.
 The slide occurred in two phases that may match the two separate shocks recorded for the earthquake.